jfmonsa/piropos_peluqueria_web_page/README.md

 - section for blogs published by the page
 - Especial features for the page administrator

-## More info of piopos hairdresser
+## More info of Piropos hairdresser
 * Instagram: https://www.instagram.com/peluqueriapiropos/
 * advertising spot: https://www.youtube.com/watch?v=0P5731TiiG4